 The Indianapolis Aikikai held our annual Kagami Baraki celebration on Monday, January 24, 2022.
 This is the traditional “opening” of the dojo for the new year.

 Kagami Baraki means the ‘opening of the mirror’ and is a Japanese New Year ritual.
 In the dojo it has specific significance.
 It is a time of recommitting (or committing if you are new) to your practice.
-The ceremony consists of unveiling and polishing a small mirror which is followed by partaking in both sake and mochi along with fun practice lead by all of our teachers.
+The ceremony consists of partaking in both sake (or tea) and mochi along with aikido training.